Operational Notice · Effective May 31, 2026

 Neutron Star Collisions: The Heaviest Elements

 In 2017, astronomers detected gravitational waves from two neutron stars colliding (GW170817).
-The subsequent observations revealed that neutron star mergers produce roughly half of all heavy elements, including:
+The later observations revealed that neutron star mergers produce roughly half of all heavy elements , including:

 Iodine (essential for thyroid function)